North Korea's Kim condemns U.S. dialogue offer as 'petty trick'

-Seoul – North Korean leader Kim Jong Un condemned a US offer of dialogue as a “petty trick”, state media reported Thursday, and accused the Joe Biden administration of continuing a hostile policy against his nuclear-armed country.
+Seoul – North Korean leader Kim Jong Un condemned a U.S. offer of dialogue as a "petty trick," state media reported Thursday, and accused the Joe Biden administration of continuing a hostile policy against his nuclear-armed country.

-Talks between Pyongyang and Washington have been effectively at a standstill since the collapse of the Hanoi summit between Kim and then-president Donald Trump over sanctions relief and what North Korea would be willing to give up in return.
+Talks between Pyongyang and Washington have been effectively at a standstill since the collapse of the Hanoi summit between Kim and then-President Donald Trump over sanctions relief and what North Korea would be willing to give up in return.

 Under Biden, the United States has repeatedly offered to meet North Korean representatives anywhere, at any time, without preconditions, while saying it will pursue denuclearization.